Photo & Video

 leather straps.
 When it all really hits you, it is nothing short of breathtaking.

 There is the mystery of who the architect or builder was often fueled by an old inscription "Pedro Boj.
 Ano die 1797 (a day in 1797)" on one of the wooden doors at the entrance.
-But, Pedro Bojorquez was a late 1700's manufacturer of doors in Tucson, and a master carpenter who may have placed his name there just like other craftsmen and tradesmen from Tucson did.
+But, Pedro Bojorquez was a late 1700's manufacturer of doors in Tucson, and a master carpenter who might have carved his name into the wooden doors there just like other craftsmen and tradesmen from Tucson did during the time perod.

 From the late 1760's and beyond the San Xavier Del Bac Mission would be run by the Franciscan order.
 Today's mission church was built in 1783.
-The church's patio area was built as a defense against Apaches and the rifle slots are still in evidence.
+The church's patio area was built as a defense against the regular Apache Indian attacks made for food and supplies.
+Those rifle slots are still in evidence.
 Not much is written about the Mission from the time it was built until 1828.
-Mexico had just won its independence breaking off from Spain's support.
-In 1822 the new Mexican nation confiscated all of the missions in the domain.
-Priests where faced with hard times, and by 1831 San Xavier was without a priest.
+The new struggling government of Mexico formed after a war for its independence was won breaking off from Spain's support and administration.
+In 1822 the newly formed country of Mexico confiscated all of the missions within the new country's borders.
+Priests where left unsupported facing very hard times, and by 1831 San Xavier was without a priest.

 When the last of the priesthood left San Xavier Mission, Native Americans buried important items from the church for safekeeping.
-At this time Spain had been pushed out from the areas as the result of a country wide revolution and the new Mexican government demanded complete loyalty from all Spanish Priests in the new country or face death, and many, including the priest at San Xavier, refused.
-Many priests were murdered by the new Mexican Government, however the priest serving at San Xavier was instead arrested and sent home to Spain via the Port in Veracruz after a long journey on an ox cart, and the San Xavier Del Bac Mission was suddenly left vacant.
+At this time Spain had been completely pushed out from the areas as the result of a country wide revolution and the new Mexican government demanded complete loyalty from all Spanish Priests in the new country or face death.
+Many priests, including the priest at San Xavier, refused.
+Many priests were systematically murdered by the new Mexican Government, however the priest serving at San Xavier was instead arrested and sent home to Spain via the Port in Veracruz after a long journey on an ox cart, and the San Xavier Del Bac Mission was suddenly left vacant.

 Repairs were later made with money from the New Mexico Catholic Diocese and a priest was assigned to serve at the San Xavier Mission.
 Schools were begun many times at San Xavier Mission, with the church receiving funding through the U.S. Government for a school, but the Indians would have no part of sending their children there.
 That first attempt in 1864 failed miserably, as local Indians would not send their children, nor even go anywhere near the school even for community tribal meetings.
 The strong earthquake of 1887 did very minimal damage to the church, but caved in some of the operating silver mines in the area.